bauerceptor/google-agentic-ai-hackathon-caregiver-web/RENDER_CHECKLIST.md

 # 🚀 Render Deployment Checklist

-Use this checklist to ensure your HealthVault web frontend deploys successfully to Render.
+Use this checklist to ensure your MediHelp web frontend deploys successfully to Render.

 ## ✅ Pre-Deployment Checklist